Magnetic Imprisonment of Dusty Pinballs by a Supernova Remnant: Introduction

-Many studies have examined general dust processing \citep[e.g.,][and references therein]{dwek92,drain03}, and within a SN remnant in particular \citet{noz06,noz07,koz09}.
+Many studies have examined general dust processing \citep[e.g.,][and references therein]{dwek92,drain03}, and within an SNR in particular \citet{noz06,noz07,koz09}.
 Several studies consider only one type of action such as formation \citep{cher09,cher10,cher11,cher13,dwek16}, or examine only one process such as charging \citep{lafon81,drain87,bark94} or sputtering \citep{shull77,scalo77,tiel87,dwek96,jones96,janev01}.
-Other studies have focused on a specific event within the grain's journey in the SN remnant, such as the passage of the reverse shock (RS) \citep{silv10,silv12,bisc16}.
-More comprehensive studies such as \citet{noz07,nath08,mice16,bocc16} follow the grains through the entire SN remnant, but do not include magnetic fields, which could potentially affect the trajectory of the grains within the SN remnant.
+Other studies have focused on a specific event within the grain's journey in the SNR, such as the passage of the reverse shock (RS) \citep{silv10,silv12,bisc16}.
+More comprehensive studies such as \citet{noz07,nath08,mice16,bocc16} follow the grains through the entire SNR, but do not include magnetic fields, which could potentially affect the trajectory of the grains within the SNR.

-To date, studies of near-Earth SNe, \citep[e.g.,][]{af2011,fry15,fry16,breit16,feige16,feige17,schul17} have assumed that the \fe60 material would be coupled to the SN remnant plasma, and most likely confined to the leading edge of the SN remnant.
-This paper relaxes this assumption, allowing the grains to decouple from the SN remnant plasma earlier in the SN remnant evolution, potentially escaping the SN remnant.
-Additionally, we include the most relevant dust processes (drag, erosion, and charging) together with a rudimentary treatment of the SN remnant's magnetic field.
+To date, studies of near-Earth SNe, \citep[e.g.,][]{af2011,fry15,fry16,breit16,feige16,feige17,schul17} have assumed that the \fe60 material would be coupled to the SNR plasma, and most likely confined to the leading edge of the SNR.
+This paper relaxes this assumption, allowing the grains to decouple from the SNR plasma earlier in the SNR evolution, potentially escaping the SNR.
+We utilize a similar approach to that conducted by \citet{noz07,nath08,mice16,bocc16}, namely applying a hydrodynamic simulation of the SN evolution, then examining dust processes from those conditions, but we include grain charging, a rudimentary treatment of the SNR's magnetic field (specifically the ISM magnetic field), and examine the specific case of \fe60-containing dust grains from a near-Earth SN.
 Our work assumes the magnetic fields in the SN ejecta and stellar wind are negligible for the purposed of dust propagation; including those fields would only reinforce our main conclusions.